 It’s time for other gorillas to learn from Koko …

-The Gorilla Foundation needs a partner to host and digitize the entire Project Koko Research Archive, so that all of the data (video, notes, art, etc.) can be protected, preserved and shared with both other researchers and the general public.
-The archive includes over 1000 hours of research video, 50,000 pages of coded research notes, and numerous pieces of gorilla art and other gorilla creations.
-Collaborative archival is key for others to be able to build upon our work.
+The Gorilla Foundation is about to digitize the entire 46-year Project Koko Research Archive, so that all of the data (videos, coded notes, art, etc.) is protected, preserved and shared with both other researchers and the general public.
+Collaborative archival, potentially with the help of AI, will be necessary for others to be able to build upon our work.